 The Program publishes research papers and convenes policy conferences, roundtables and informal events and discussions.
 There are three core areas of research: increasing Canada’s competitiveness by better capturing the benefits of open trade and investment; prioritizing and concluding successful trade and investment agreements; and understanding and influencing rules and issues affecting Canadians in the global marketplace.

 The Council provides guidance and support to the program and meets periodically to review and discuss its output and impact, and to discuss relevant issues as they arise.
-The Council is chaired by the Hon.
-Michael Wilson, former Canadian finance minister, industry minister, and ambassador to Washington.
 The program’s research and publication activities are led by Daniel Schwanen, an award-winning economist with an extensive track record of influential research on cross-border trade and investment matters.